 Our Practices

-- Wildlife habitat - From brush piles to pollinator plants, we try to grow in a way that celebrates and supports wildlife.
+- Wildlife habitat - From brush piles to pollinator plants, we grow in a way that celebrates and supports wildlife.
 And when we have problems, we try to manage pests with a wholistic approach.

 - Earth-savvy creation - Whether it’s a chicken coop or garden art, we reuse and repurpose old materials when we create something new.